Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant cohomology and the statement of the main theorem

-is a differential, i.e. $d_{eq}^2=0$ and increases the degree by one.
-The \emph{equivariant de Rham cohomology groups} $H^*_G(M)$ are the cohomology groups of this graded differential complex.
-It turns out that these groups are isomorphic to the groups introduced by \eqref{eqco1} when $X$ is a smooth manifold.

-The cohomology space $H^k_G(M)$ is a complex finite dimensional vector space.
-So one can define the equivariant Betti numbers by $\beta_G^k:=\dim H^k_G(M)$.
-When the action $S^1\times M\to M$ has no fixed points, then $\tilde M=M/S^1$ is a smooth manifold and equivariant cohomology groups of $M$ are canonically isomorphic to the de-Rham cohomology of $\tilde M$.
-The equivariant cohomology of a point is just the algebra $\R[t]$ (with $\deg t=2$) which is isomorphic to the de-Rham cohomology of $BS^1=\C P^\infty$ when $t$ is identified to a symplectic form on $\C P^\infty$.
+is a differential, i.e. $d_{eq}^2=0$, and increases the degree by one.
+The \emph{equivariant de Rham cohomology groups} $H^*_{eq}(M)$ are the cohomology groups of this graded differential complex.
+It turns out that these groups are isomorphic to the groups $H_G^*(M)$ introduced by \eqref{eqco1} when $M$ is a smooth manifold \cite[page 28]{GuilStern}.
+The cohomology group $H^k_{eq}(M)$ is a finite dimensional complex vector space.
+So one can define the equivariant Betti numbers by $\beta_{eq}^k:=\dim H^k_{eq}(M)$.
+If the action $S^1\times M\to M$ is free, then $\tilde M=M/S^1$ is a smooth manifold, and the equivariant cohomology groups of $M$ are canonically isomorphic to the de-Rham cohomology of $\tilde M$.
+The equivariant cohomology of a point is just the algebra $\C[t]$ (with $\deg t=2$), which is isomorphic to the de-Rham cohomology of $BS^1=\C P^\infty$.

 Let $f:M\to \R$ be an invariant smooth function, i.e. $v.f=0$.
-An orbit $o$ is critical if one point on it (then all points) is critical point for $f$.
+An orbit $o$ is critical if one point on it (hence all of its points) is a critical point for $f$.
 For $x\in o$ let $N_x$ stands for the quotient space $T_xM/T_xo$.
+A Riemannian metric $g$ on $M$ allows us to identify $N_x$ with the orthogonal complement of $T_xo$.
+Let $\nabla$ be the Riemannian connection on $TM$ associated to the metric.
 For $x\in M$ and $X,Y\in T_x M$ the Hessian of $f$ is a symmetric bi-linear form defined as follows